igraph/python-igraph/README.md

 ## Citation

-If use use igraph in your research, please cite
+If you use igraph in your research, please cite

 > Csardi, G., & Nepusz, T. (2006).
 The igraph software package for complex network research.
 InterJournal, Complex Systems, 1695.